OviXTheAnalyst/portfolio/README.md

 1. **Emma N. Ventures – 2025 Sales Performance Analysis**
    Interactive Excel dashboard analyzing revenue trends and branch performance.

-2. **AI-Powered Data Analytics – Learner Engagement & Success Prediction** Machine learning and Power BI project predicting learner success probability.

 # About Me
-I am an aspiring Data Analyst with a background in Computer Engineering, passionate about transforming raw data into meaningful insights and strategic intelligence.
+I am a Data Analyst with a background in Computer Engineering, passionate about transforming raw data into meaningful insights and strategic intelligence.
 My work focuses on:

 * Business data analysis
 * Dashboard development
 * Data visualization
-* Predictive analytics
+* Predictive analysis
 * Translating analytical results into actionable insights

 I currently work with tools such as **Excel**, and continue expanding my skills in SQL, Python, PowerBi, machine learning and AI-driven analytics.